core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

 No)"}

 A DoC server MUST implement the GET, POST, and FETCH method.
-Content-Format within the payload of a CoAP response.
 A DoC server MUST be able to parse requests of Content-Format "application/dns-message".